CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/README.md

   * [How to Run](https://youtu.be/pv_LqElPHjc)

 #### TODO:
-* Refactor into classes
+* Refactor into classes : Done.
+Only optimization might be to use the same object instead of loading experiment
-* Visualize a 2d pygame environment (using relative depth)
+* Visualize a 2d pygame environment (using relative depth) : Done
-* Connect with Kinect
+* Connect with Kinect :In progress
 * Play with kinect get-depth
-* Create an app that allows to add images directly from phone.
+* Create an app that allows to add images directly from app : In progress
+* Adding server code in java script and working on frontend : In progress
 * Experimentation with height and angle